scop/bash-completion/CONTRIBUTING.md

   starting reference for portable use of various utilities, see http://pubs.opengroup.org/onlinepubs/9699919799/

+- Use an editor that supports EditorConfig, see http://editorconfig.org/, and format source code according to our settings.

 - Read the existing source code for examples of how to solve particular problems.
 Read the bash man page for details of all the programming tools available to you within the shell.